malcommac/SwiftLocation/README.md

 ## Prepare your project
 *(SwiftLocation is compatible with iOS8+. iOS7 is not supported)* Before using SwiftLocation you need to enable CoreLocation services to your project.
-First of all add required frameworks to your project: both MapKit and CoreLocation frameworks should be linked to your project (it will be done automatically if you are using SwiftLocation via CocoaPods).
+First of all add required frameworks into your project: both MapKit and CoreLocation frameworks should be linked (it will be done automatically if you are using SwiftLocation via CocoaPods).
-Then you need to provide at least one key between:
+Then you need to provide at least one key into your project's Info.plist between:
 - ```NSLocationAlwaysUsageDescription```
 - ```NSLocationWhenInUseUsageDescription```

-in order to provide a description of your request to the end user when the system location alert panel will be presented on screen.
+In order to provide a description of your request to the end user when the system location alert panel will be presented on screen.
 If you are using SwiftLocation with iOS simulator you can also set a fake location using ```.fixedLocation``` and/or ```.fixedLocationDictionary``` (or by setting the location into project scheme settings).

 ### GET "ONE SHOT" USER LOCATION